How To Set Auto Increment In PostgreSQL

 ('Carl', 'United State of America');

-After inserting the three records, see how the column ‘id’ value incremented from 1 to 3 in a sequenced manner.
-This is how you can define the auto-increment in Postgresql using serial data type.
+After inserting the three records, see how the column ‘id’ value increments from 1 to 3 in a sequenced manner.
+This is how you can define the auto-increment in PostgreSQL using the serial data type.

 Let’s understand the internal working of the auto-increment using the SERIAL data type.

-• There is a term called sequence which can be anything in sequence but here you will understand the sequence which is related to the numbers or integers.
+• There is a term called sequence, which can be anything in sequence, but here you will understand the sequence that is related to the numbers or integers.
 That is to say, the sequence generates a series of numbers or integers in a specific order (like descending and ascending order).

-• When you execute the statement to create the table ’employees’ which contains a column ‘id’ as SERIAL type.
-Behind the scenes, PostgreSQL creates a sequence object for that column, the next value is set for the column as the default value which is generated by the sequence.
+• When you execute the statement to create the table ’employees’, which contains a column ‘id’ of type SERIAL, PostgreSQL creates a sequence object behind the scenes for that column.
+The next value is set as the default value for the column, which is generated by the sequence.

-Now you know how to define an auto-increment column using SERIAL data type and sequence object and how this sequence is created.
+Now you know how to define an auto-increment column using the SERIAL data type and a sequence object, as well as how this sequence is created.

-But sometimes you want to define your own default value for the auto-increment column, actually when you inserted the data into the table ’employees‘, the default value for the column ‘id’ starts from 1.
+However, sometimes you want to define your own default value for the auto-increment column.
+When inserting data into the ’employees‘ table, the default value for the ‘id’ column starts from 1.

-Suppose you want to change the default value of the sequence and set your value like E100, then follow the below steps:
+Suppose you want to change the default value of the sequence and set your value like E100, then follow the steps below:

-First, you need to create a sequence so here the sequence name will be employees_id_seq.
+First, you need to create a sequence; here, the sequence name will be employees_id_seq.

 CREATE SEQUENCE employees_id_seq;